delacruz-dev/react-scv/README.md

 }
 ```

-## Optional - Customize scv in your project (if you want that extra feature so bad)
+## Optional - Customize react-scv in your project (if you want that extra feature so bad)

-We try to give you complete freedom over what you can customize, all the configuration files used by the scv are at this path [`here`](https://github.com/workshare/scv/tree/master/config) before customizing something please take your time to have a look on what is there.
+We try to give you complete freedom over what you can customize, all the configuration files used by react-scv are at this path [`here`](https://github.com/marcellomontemagno/react-scv/tree/master/config) before customizing something please take your time to have a look on what is there.

-The following files can be overridden creating a file with the same name in your project under the `scv` folder:
+The following files can be overridden creating a file with the same name in your project under the `react-scv` folder:

 - `webpack.app.js` //used to build your web application during `build`
 - `webpack.dev.js` //used to serve your application during `start`